DSEBench: A Test Collection for Explainable Dataset Search with Examples: Construction of DSEBench

-\textbf{Implementation Details.} For each dataset, we concatenated its fields to construct a \emph{pseudo-document} to be indexed in an inverted index for sparse models or in a vector index for dense models.
-Given the input $(q, D_t)$ of a test or training case for DSE, since the task requires finding datasets relevant to both the query and the target datasets, we concatenated the query~$q$ with the pseudo-document of each target dataset $d_t \in D_t$ into an expanded query to retrieve datasets.\footnote{To prevent short but important fields from being overlooked by retrieval models, following common practices~\cite{query2doc, QueryExpansion}, we repeated the query, the \texttt{tags} field, and the \texttt{author} field 100~times during concatenation.} Except for BM25, the other three retrievers calculate the cosine similarity between the vector representation of the expanded query and the vector representation of each candidate dataset~$d_c$ as $d_c$'s ranking score.
-We collected the 20~top-ranked candidate datasets from each retriever.
+\textbf{Implementation.} We concatenated all fields of a dataset to construct a pseudo-document.
+Given an input $(q, D_t)$, since DSE requires finding datasets relevant to both~$q$ and~$D_t$, we concatenated~$q$ with the pseudo-document of each target dataset $d_t \in D_t$ into an expanded query to retrieve candidate datasets.\footnote{To prevent short but important fields from being overlooked, we followed~\cite{query2doc,QueryExpansion} to repeat the query, \texttt{tags}, and \texttt{author} fields 100~times during concatenation.}

-\textbf{Results.} With four retrievers, for the inputs of 141~test cases, we pooled 7,415~candidate datasets, or 52.59~$(q, D_t, d_c)$ triples per case to be annotated.
-For the inputs of 5,737~training cases, we pooled 337,976~candidate datasets, or 58.91~triples per case.